 In instances such as these, those figures have been combined into a single figure in the table below.
 For details about each individual conductor’s compensation, please consult the orchestra’s respective IRS Form 990.

-One unusual occurrence in the 2012/13 season was an uptick in the practice of a paying music director part of his/her compensation as a private contractor and part as an employee.
+One unusual occurrence that began with the 2012/13 season was an uptick in the practice of a paying music director part of his/her compensation as a private contractor and part as an employee.
 This is a bit different than the scenarios listed above in that there is not always the same degree of explanation surrounding duties and responsibilities assigned to both types of compensation.
+The 2013/14 season continued this trend with a few more organizations following suit.

 Top 10 Earners